Frequently Asked Questions:

 Basically the system either be used as a full system from entry to stop close out, or as a stop management tool for stocks that one already owns that were not entered originally via the system.

-Why is the KISS System long only?
+Why are the KISS Systems long only?

 While that may work sometimes, it’s generally advised to use your own triggers when shorting.
 Read my comments above, the system is primarily designed for uptrending markets and conditions.
 Corrections and bear markets tend to be fast, violent, emotional, and over fairly quickly.
-Downtrending markets behave far differently than uptrending markets and entirely new parameters and rules would need to be deployed for shorting, such as much tighter stops, taking profits more quickly etc. The KISS system was designed to give the ample room needed to stay in uptrending conditions that could last for weeks and months at a time.
+Downtrending markets behave far differently than uptrending markets and entirely new parameters and rules would need to be deployed for shorting, such as much tighter stops, taking profits more quickly etc. The KISS systems were designed to give the ample room needed to stay in uptrending conditions that could last for weeks and months at a time.

 Generally not without some tweaking of the settings, and zooming down to a much smaller time frame over the standard daily time frames.
 While the KISS System may catch some nice trades, the system was designed for uptrending markets.
 The markets spend the vast majority of their time in uptrends and sideways chop, perhaps 85% - 90% of the time, whereas bear markets and large declines tend to be only a very small percentage of the overall long-term market trend.